minhhoccode111/cv-application-top/README.md

 - use favicon.io to generate multiple favicons from a `.png` file to use for my website
 - use react to custom `svg` by passing `props` like `height`, `width`, `color` to a `component` which will return and `svg`
 - prevent form submit using 'Enter' in input in React
-- a weird bug occur when my form has 2 buttons: 1 button `type='submit'` and 1 button doesn't set `type` and when I press 'Enter' within the form's input, a weird warning say `form submission canceled because the form is not connected` and all my form constrant is ignored (mean `input` with `required` has been ignored and the form just cancel).
+- a weird bug occur when my form has 2 buttons: 1 button `type='submit'` and 1 button doesn't set `type` and when I press 'Enter' within the form's input, a weird warning say `form submission canceled because the form is not connected` and all my form constraint is ignored (mean `input` with `required` has been ignored and the form just cancel).
 And this bug can be addressed when I add `type='button'` the other button and everything work normal
 - passing callback deep many layer of components
 - ReactJs combine with custom Image in a dynamic way